 Ten years ago, social media was merely a way to connect with friends and to pass the time while sharing your interests, hobbies, and goals.
-Now, social media is big business, a place where you can even find your next client and sign a contract template or agreement template.
+Now, social media is big business, a place where you can even find your next client and sign a contract template or pre-made agreement templates.

 Businesses with brand pages on Facebook are actively spending money to get their brand message out there.
 In addition to ads – which are a significant chunk of this expense – they also require people with marketing savvy to manage their brand accounts and develop campaigns that will best reach their ideal customer.